Ron Howard (American football)

 Seattle Seahawks and Buffalo Bills.
-He played college basketball for the Seattle Chieftans (now Redhawks).
+He played college basketball for the Seattle Chieftains (now Redhawks).

-Early years
+Early life

 Howard attended Pasco High School for three years.
 He played football, basketball, and track for Pasco High School.
 As a senior, Howard averaged 23.7 points per game while leading the basketball team to a 25–1 record, with its only loss coming in the state championship game to Snohomish High School, 53 to 51 in overtime.
 He was a high school All-American in basketball and All-conference in football as a tight end (he also played defensive back).

 He accepted a basketball scholarship from Seattle University, where he was a two-year starter at forward.
 He finished his career averaging 9.2 points and 6.5 rebounds per game.

 In 2006, he was inducted into the Washington Interscholastic Activities Association Hall of Fame.

 Professional career

 Dallas Cowboys

 Howard was a basketball player who had never played a down of college football, but he signed as an undrafted free agent in 1974 with the Dallas Cowboys, declining an offer to play professional basketball in France.
 Howard played primarily tight end, the position at which he had been an all-conference high school player, and his signing is considered a prime example of the innovative personnel decisions the Cowboys were renowned for at the time.

 In his two years with the team he earned the nickname "Dr. W." for his hitting as the wedge buster in the special teams unit.
 In Super Bowl X, he played a quarter in place of injured starter Jean Fugett and also forced a fumble with a hit on Donnie Shell.